 Oyster shells, horseshoes, broken glass and red clay.

-But to everyone digging at Archaeology Week, the artifacts might help to reveal the history of what is now Penn Park.
+But to the everyone digging at Archaeology Week, the artifacts might help to reveal that history of what is now Penn Park.

 "This is the first time a project has been done here, so these kids are making history," said Jeri Jones, program coordinator with York County Parks.
 "Their eyes got big when I told them that."

 During the Civil War:Penn Park is believed to be the location of the former Civil War Union Hospital, which stood from 1862 until 1865.

 By Tuesday afternoon, the 26 participating children, ages 9 to 12, discovered a variety of artifacts.

 "I think the hospital was somewhere around here, because we found oyster shells," said 9-year-old Laura Fray.

 "I think we're digging up a road because there's a lot of asphalt and clay," said Morgan Hoover, 10.
 "And I think we found pieces of a medicine bottle, because it was green glass."

 The students will be at the site all week.
 They will investigate seven different 4 square foot grids, using mason trowels, magnets, paintbrushes and dust pans to look for artifacts.
 Next they sift the piles of dirt collected to make sure nothing is missed, before listing and drawing pictures of everything they find.